Yelfive/md-notes/Security/Web-Security/CSRF.md

     | <--- 5. bill ----- |
 ```

-By the fourth step `forge form`, Evil Site prepares a evil request trying to access some paid service, and after that, the bill will be `Client`'s
+By the fourth step `forge form`, Evil Site prepares a evil request trying to access some paid service, and after that, the bill will be on `Client`.

 ## Appendix